iltuoconsulenteit/DocCropper/README.md

 `.command`) asks for your license key and name then writes `env/developer.env` with `DOCROPPER_LICENSE_KEY`, `DOCROPPER_LICENSE_NAME` and `DOCROPPER_DEV_LICENSE` so all features are unlocked.
+If you see **Access denied** when running the script, launch it with administrator privileges ("Run as Administrator" on Windows).
+After writing the `env/developer.env` file, restart DocCropper so the new license is applied.

 ---